-A study from the Center of Sleep Medicine at the Mayo Clinic has revealed what we pet owners suspected all along.
+Pet owners have suspected it all along.
+But now a study from the Center of Sleep Medicine at the Mayo Clinic confirms it.

 It turns out keeping our furry friends close at night actually helps us get a BETTER night’s sleep.